Mika is for hearing

 The numbers aren’t sacred, but they helped me make consistent choices instead of guessing.

-Moving to the full phoneme set and tweaking weighting and the distance method the full distance arrays form:
+Moving to the full phoneme set and tweaking weighting and changing the distance method (Hamming) creates a similar pattern.
+The full distance arrays are too messy for here; weighted hamming tables and graphics will be shared later.

 The Safest Twelve Syllables